 - Spanish - HISP131, Introduction to the Spanish Speaking World I

 If you have studied one of these languages, you must complete an online multiple-choice placement test.
 It is in your best interest to do your best work on the test, but you may not use resources such as dictionaries or online tools as you complete the placement.
-You should take the placement test once before you enter your list of 10-15 courses (due June 19).
+You should take the placement test once before you enter your list of 10-15 courses (June 23).
 You may retake the test during orientation week in August if you want to confirm your score.

 To begin the online placement test for these languages, use this link.

 The final screen of the placement test will display your score.
 Make a note of this information.
 You may retrieve this information by logging back into your WebCape account.

 Summer placement results are tentative and you will have the opportunity to speak with language faculty members, and to learn about language programs, during on-campus orientation in August.